SamuelWhitton/natural-daina/README.md

 ## Constructors, Instance Methods and Type Methods

 There are three kinds of methods that can be attached to a class; constructors, instance methods and type methods.
+As a collective, these kind of methods are called class methods.

 Constructors can have input objects but can't have an explict output object.
 Instead, a constructor's output object is always a new object of the class.
 In the following example, a constructor called **newHatContainer** is declared for **[HatContainer]** which takes an input **hatInput** and assigns it as the instance object **hat**.
 ```